 1. The best snorkel mask

-That’s the most important part of your equipment and you don’t want to look at the price or at the look when you buy or rent it.
-If you plan to do scuba diving and snorkeling, keep in mind that all masks won’t work for scuba diving: only tempered glass is suitable.
+That’s the most important part of your equipment, and you don’t want to focus too much on the price or on the look when you buy or rent your snorkel mask.
+If you plan to do scuba diving as well as snorkeling, keep in mind that not all masks will work for scuba diving; only tempered glass is suitable.

 Is a full-face snorkel mask the best snorkel mask for you?

 The full-face snorkel masks have been on the market for a few years now, and it’s a revolution.
 You can use your nose and breathe normally with a full face mask compared to a snorkel where you have to breathe through your mouth.
 The snorkel is integrated into the mask.
 It also removes the risks of having jaw pain because of the snorkel, especially if you’re a bit nervous.
 Plus, they don’t fog easily.

 They can be a good option if you only plan to snorkel, but their design is not adapted to skin diving, scuba diving or exercising.
 Even just going down for a few meters can be challenging as you cannot pinch your nose to equalise.
 Plus, they are quite bulky so not suited if you want to travel light.

 Make sure you chose a trusted brand that has done CO2 testing on their full-face snorkel masks.
 I am a big fan of Decathlon, a reputed French company that created the first full snorkel mask “Easybreath” (the model featured above) and sells it under the brands Tribord or Subea.
 Click here to see it on Amazon*.